 Fish Sandwich in Istanbul (Balık Ekmek): What It Is and Where to Eat It

-Balık ekmek, the fish sandwich, is one of Istanbul’s favorite lunchtime street foods.
-Vendors grill the fish with herbs and crushed red pepper, slide it into bread with a squeeze of lemon, and let you pile on lettuce, tomato, onion, and peppers.
-You can find it in the neighborhoods bordering the Golden Horn and the Bosphorus, and it remains one of the cheapest lunches in the city.
+Balık ekmek, the fish sandwich, is a familiar lunchtime street food around Istanbul’s waterfront.
+Vendors grill the fish, slide it into bread with lemon, and add some combination of lettuce, tomato, onion, and peppers.
+You can find it in neighborhoods bordering the Golden Horn and the Bosphorus; our cheap-eats guide covers how it fits into a broader budget food plan.

 The sandwich earns a spot in any first pass at the city’s food.
 For the wider eating map, start with our Istanbul food guide.